US may not be back to normal until 2022, Fauci says

 "We will make sure that there is equitable distribution in accordance with that priority," he said.
 After that, states will "own the actual final distribution and administration down to individual arms."

+Leaving vaccine distribution completely up to the states could lead to confusion and chaos, according to Kathleen Sebelius, who was Health and Human Services secretary under former President Barack Obama.

+"The state-by-state approach is, you know, to put a fine point on it, is pretty nuts as far as I'm concerned," Sebelius said.
+"It leaves a ... high possibility of very inequitable distribution and kind of chaotic transportation to get to sites where you vaccinate."

-Until then, experts say social distancing, wearing masks and staying in your select bubble of people are crucial to helping quash this pandemic.
+Until a vaccine is available, experts say social distancing, wearing masks and staying in your select bubble of people are crucial to helping quash this pandemic.